godotengine/godot-docs/classes/class_editorinterface.rst

 - :ref:`Control<class_Control>` **get_base_control** **(** **)**

 Returns the main container of Godot editor's window.
-You can use it, for example, to retrieve the size of the container and place your controls accordingly.
+For example, you can use it to retrieve the size of the container and place your controls accordingly.

 ----

 .. _class_EditorInterface_method_get_current_path:

 - :ref:`String<class_String>` **get_current_path** **(** **)** const

+Returns the current path being viewed in the :ref:`FileSystemDock<class_FileSystemDock>`.

 ----